sadawi/ModelKit/README.md

 ### Observers

-This library includes the `Observer` and `Observable` protocols for generic, type-safe change observation.
+This library includes the `ValueObserver` and `ValueObservable` protocols for generic, type-safe change observation.
 Fields implement both protocols.

-An `Observable` can have any number of registered `Observer` objects.
+A `ValueObservable` can have any number of registered `ValueObserver` objects.
 The `-->` operator is a shortcut for the `addObserver` method (`<--` works the same, only with its arguments swapped).
 Observation events are triggered once when the observer is added, and after that whenever a field value is set.

 #### Adding an observer

-An observer can be added if it implements the `Observer` protocol, which has a `valueChanged(observable, value: value)` method.
+An observer can be added if it implements the `ValueObserver` protocol, which has a `valueChanged(observable, value: value)` method.

 ```swift
 field --> observer
 ```

 Or, a closure can be provided.
-In place of an observer object, an `owner` is used only to identify each closure; each owner can only have one associated closure.
+In place of an observer object, an `owner` is used only to identify each closure.

 ```swift
 field --> owner { value in